 The problem is that without having difficult conversations we can’t get much accomplished.
 Whether we’re talking political, social, or personal issues, our ability to calmly and thoughtfully communicate is the first step toward progress.
 Without it, progress may be stunted—even reversed.

 Discussing controversial topics can be a challenge, but there are ways to make it easier.
-When having difficult conversations, try keeping these techniques and concepts in mind.
+Try keeping these techniques and concepts in mind when having difficult conversations.